Save the solar tax credit: The 5-minute action guide

 • Join local clean energy groups for coordinated efforts.

-Calling senators can feel like shouting into the void.
+Calling House Representatives can feel like shouting into the void.
 But here's the thing: Constituent calls actually do move the needle.
-Senators' offices track every call, and staffers report the numbers directly to senators before key votes.
+Representatives' offices track every call, and staffers report the numbers directly to representatives before key votes.

-Several senators have already started questioning the reconciliation bill.
+Several Representatives have already started questioning the reconciliation bill.
 But we need to keep making our voices heard.
-The Senate vote is expected before the Fourth of July—you can make a difference if you act fast.
+The House vote is expected before the Fourth of July—you can make a difference if you act fast.

 The solar tax credit has helped millions of families take control of their energy costs while creating hundreds of thousands of American jobs.
 Use your voice to save affordable, clean, and domestically produced electricity.